tonyjo/fcn_semantic_segmentation_tf/README.md

  - **FCN32**
    - **VGG16**   [[VGG16 for tensorflow](https://github.com/machrisaa/tensorflow-vgg)] <br>
-     (_Transfer Learning_) Using pretrained VGG19 weightings except the last prediction layer, which was replaced and trained with a new upscore layer to perform upsampling.
+     (_Transfer Learning_) Using pretrained VGG19 weightings except the last prediction layer, which was replaced and trained with a new upscore layer intialized with bilinear-weights to perform upsampling.

+## To-Do
+FCN-16s
+FCN-8s